-To withdraw voluntarily from the University, if you're a full-time undergraduate student you must personally report to the college or school in which you’re enrolled to begin the process.
-In circumstances where in-person withdraw is not feasible, you may initiate your withdrawal by writing to your college or school.
-Verbal or written notice to any university faculty, administrator, or staff person other than the designated person in the college or school is not sufficient for official withdraw or the determining of an effective date of withdraw.
+To withdraw voluntarily from the University, you must personally report to the college or school in which you’re enrolled to begin the process.
+In circumstances where in-person withdraw is not feasible, you may initiate your withdrawal by writing your request to your academic advisor using your official Drexel email account.
+Verbal or written notice to any university faculty, administrator, or staff person other than the designated advisor in the college or school is not sufficient for official withdraw or the determining of an effective date of withdraw.
 It is not possible to withdraw by telephone contact.

 The effective date of withdraw, which is normally no earlier than the date of initial contact with the college or school, determines the amount of refund and/or credit.
 Please refer to the Provost's Withdraw from the University page to review the University's policy of withdrawing from Drexel University for submission deadline information.